michelfernandez/cove/site/content/english/_index.md

 >}}

 {{% markdown %}}
-**At Skribble you have the choice between the signature standards AES and QES.**
+**On Skribble you can choose between the signature standards QES, AES and SES.**
 {{% /markdown %}}
 {{< /cta >}}